HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 <img src="/assets/img/concept-example.png" alt="Concept note" style="width:70%; height:auto;" />

 Concept notes describe and define concepts.
+A typical workflow is when I read a paper that discusses a new concept, I create a new note for that concept so I can refer to it in other notes.
+This also allows me to make connections between papers that discuss some concept from different perspectives.

 I use an exorbitant number of `aliases`, as you can see in this example: A monotone function, for example, can be monotone because it is increasing or decreasing.
 It is really not needed to make separate concepts for those, as these concepts are highly related and should be grouped together.
 I mainly use two types of typed links: `hasTopic` indicates the field of study that this concept is relevant for, and `isA` provides a hierarchy of concepts.
 In this example, monotonicity is studied within mathematics, and a monotone function is a particular type of function.

 ## Project notes (red)
 <img src="/assets/img/project-example.png" alt="Project note" style="width:70%; height:auto;" />